Buying Tips for Laminate Flooring

 Why has this new product category been such a hit?

-Laminate products feature a newer type of wear surface that resists scratching, denting, and burns better than many existing products.
+Laminate flooring products feature a newer type of wear surface that resists scratching, denting, and burns better than many existing products.
 They also offer extended product warranties to back up these claims for superior performance.
-Much of the styling is done in wood grain patterns taking advantage of popularity of hardwood.
+Much of the styling is done in wood grain patterns taking advantage of popularity of hardwood flooring.
 Still other styling resembles natural stone like you would find in ceramic tile.
 Laminates offer a popular trade-off for people wanting wood or ceramic.
 Laminate floors are more scratch resistant than most regular hardwood finishes and easier to clean than the grout lines associated with ceramic tile installations.
-Laminates also require less demanding preparation of the subfloor because they are not glued directly to the subfloor.
+Laminate flooring also require less demanding preparation of the subfloor because they are not glued directly to the subfloor.
 Most of these products are glued or snapped together over foam padding.
 This feature has made laminate flooring popular in areas where vinyl flooring traditionally was installed.
 Custom floor design is also very easily done with products that offer planks and squares that mix and match together.

 Laminate flooring in wet areas